 - Virtual Reality (VR) Augmented Reality (AR) – is expected to become a $150 billion market by 2020, roughly doubling the size of the desktop PC market today.

 - Fifth Generation Mobile Technology (5G) – This technology improves the capacity to handle a greater number of devices and offers more efficient data transmission.
-This technology will support 22 million jobs in 2015.

 - Three-dimensional printing (3D) – It is estimated that 3D printing will lead to economic benefits such as employment opportunities, lower manufacturing costs, and improved production efficiency.

 - Blockchain – This technology allows unrelated computers and companies to simultaneously collect and store information.
 It is considered to be harder to corrupt or hack because of its reliance on many participants, not a single authority.
 It has already started to change the financial services industry and is also being sought after by retail and other industries, resulting in a high demand for professionals who have expertise with this technology.